Open

 Directions

-From Pomeroy, take 15th Street south for approximately 17 miles to the forest boundary.
-The paved road turns to gravel and becomes Forest Service Road 40.
+From Pomeroy, Washington: Take 15th Street south from Main Street for approximately 17 miles to the forest boundary (stay on paved road from town to boundary).
+The road turns to gravel and becomes Forest Service Road 40.
 Continue on Road 40 for approximately 3 miles.
-Alder Thicket Campground will be on the right.
+Alder Thicket Campground will be on the right side of the road.

 Amenities